dijasila/GPAW/doc/documentation/manual.rst

 up to the conduction band minimum plus 5.0 eV should be converged (for a metal, CBM is taken as the Fermi level).

-You can also set custom convergence criteria, which you can create yourself or choose from built-in options.
-For example, you might like to make sure that the work function is converged, or have the energy convergence criterion examine the last four iterations instead of three.
-See :ref:`custom_convergence` for details.

 .. _manual_maxiter: